 Second, we want to investigate the role of real-life perceived stress in how acute stress exposure shapes the response to a loss of control over threat.
 An individual’s daily-life stress might influence their experience of acute stressors (Liston et al., 2009).
 Stawski et al. (2008) reported that high global perceived stress was associated with greater reactivity to stressors.
 Another study showed that perceived chronic stress interacted with participant's response to acute stress exposure and, in turn, influenced their cognitive flexibility (Knauft et al., 2021).
 Lempert and colleagues (2012) also recognized the importance of global perceived stress by showing that individuals with high versus low perceived stress made different choices regarding rewards when faced with acute stress.
 Moreover, on a biological level, higher levels of perceived stress over the past month were associated with lower cortisol concentrations at baseline in a study by Obasi and colleagues (2017).
 In summary, this evidence suggests that global perceived stress may influence the impact of acute stress exposure on the reaction to a subsequent loss of control.
 In the current study, we will evaluate the association between general perceived stress over the past month and acute perceived stress experienced in the acute stress induction procedure and the loss-of-control task.
 We hypothesize that participants with higher general perceived stress scores, as measured with the Perceived Stress Scale (PSS-10; Cohen & Williamson, 1988), will report higher perceived stress in response to the acute stress induction procedure (hypothesis 6a; H6a), and the loss-of-control task (hypothesis 6b; H6b).
 Additionally, we hypothesize that perceived stress in response to the lab-induced stressful event will mediate a relationship between the general perceived stress (measured by PSS-10) and the perceived stress reported in the loss-of-control task (hypothesis 7; H7).

 Last, we want to consider the impact of preexisting childhood adversity on how individuals experience acute stress and loss of control.
 According to a meta-analysis, individuals with early-life adversities show a blunted cortisol response to acute social stress (Bunea et al., 2017).
 The largest difference in cortisol levels between people with and without childhood adversities appears to occur at the peak or in the recovery phase of an acute stress procedure rather than at the baseline.
 A study by Kuras et al. (2017) found a positive association between sAA reactivity and childhood physical abuse.
 Healthy adults with low-to-moderate childhood adversity showed increased sAA levels following stress exposure.
 On the other hand, one study showed that as the severity of childhood maltreatment increased, so did the cortisol level in response to a psychosocial acute stress task (Ouellet-Morin et al., 2019).
 Another study by LoPilato and colleagues (2019) found that threat exposure in childhood was associated with heightened stress perception in adult females.
+We will evaluate whether childhood adversity is associated with stress responses in an acute stress task and subsequent responses to a loss of control in healthy adults.
+Specifically, we hypothesize that participants with higher childhood adversity, as measured with the Childhood Trauma Questionnaire - Short Form (CTQ-SF; Bernstein et al., 2003), will report higher perceived stress in response to the acute stress induction procedure (hypothesis 8a; H8a), and the loss-of-control task (hypothesis 8b; H8b).
 Due to discrepancies in findings (Raymond et al., 2021), we refrain from making a directional hypothesis regarding the association between childhood adversity and biological stress markers such as cortisol or sAA.